GitLab-Templates/Serverless-Framework/README.md

           cors: true
 ```

-Additionally, the CORS headers needs to be returned in the function response:
+Additionally, the `Access-Control-Allow-Origin` header needs to be returned in the function response:

 ```javascript
 'use strict';